open-cloud/xos/xos/core/xoslib/ngXosLib/README.md

 This tool will automatically generate an angular resource file for each endpoint available in Swagger.

+>You can generate api related documentation with: `npm run apidoc`.
+The output is locate in `api/docs`.
+You can have a list of available method also trough Swagger at `http://localhost:9999/docs/`

 ### Vendors

 Xos comes with a preset of common libraries, as listed in `bower.json`: